-Direct entry applicants: High school students may apply to the BSN program and begin their nursing education in the freshman year to be completed over a four year time period.
-Applicants must have a composite SAT score of 1000 with a minimum score of 500 for math and 500 for reading, or a composite ACT score of 23 with a minimum math score of 23.
-Students are admitted provisionally for the first year and must complete all course requirements including the first nursing course (NUR 1100) with a GPA of 3.0 or better and must complete all prerequisite courses with a grade of C or better prior to junior entry.

-Direct entry students do not have to re-apply to the upper division nursing program in the junior and senior years.
-However they must maintain good academic standing and an overall Florida Southern GPA of 3.0, a final grade of C or better in all BSN major and prerequisite courses and pass a midterm assessment exam in the sophomore spring semester with an overall grade of 76% or better.
-Students who are unable to maintain the required GPA may be disenrolled from the BSN program.
+Students offered a direct entry seat are admitted provisionally for the first year.
+Provided that they complete all course requirements, including the first nursing course (NUR 1100), with a GPA of 3.0 or better, and complete all prerequisite courses with a grade of C or better, students do not need to re-apply to the BSN program.
+In all subsequent years, students should maintain an overall Florida Southern GPA of 3.0, a final grade of C or better in all BSN major and prerequisite courses, and pass a midterm assessment exam during the sophomore year with an overall grade of 76% or better.
+Students who are unable to maintain the required GPA and these stated standards may be unenrolled from the BSN program.